YoYoGames/GameMaker-Manual/README.md

 # GameMaker Manual

-Welcome to the GameMaker manual.
+Welcome to the source of the GameMaker manual.

 This manual is made using Adobe RoboHelp 2022.
 It is recommended to use RoboHelp to modify the manual.